Contact

 If diabetes is managed poorly there is a possibility for severe health complications that can have a detrimental effect on the costs and quality of life.
 There can be effects on your cardiovascular system and other organs that have various implications depending on the severity of your diabetes.

-Exceptionally high levels of blood glucose have can trigger conditions such as diabetic ketoacidosis in type 1 and 2, hyperosmolar coma in type 2, and chronic kidney disease.
+Exceptionally high levels of blood glucose can trigger conditions such as diabetic ketoacidosis in type 1 and 2, hyperosmolar coma in type 2, and chronic kidney disease.
 Whereas, unusually low levels of blood glucose can cause loss of consciousness and seizures, which can strongly affect the quality of life of the individual.

 With time, if diabetes is not managed correctly, you can face problems with your heart, liver, kidneys, nerves, foot health, eyes, hearing, oral health, and even mental health.
 Every person’s likelihood of complications is based on their overall health, however, a diabetes patient has a higher chance of developing health-related issues than an average person.

-The most common complication is on the cardiovascular system and people with diabetes are two to four times more likely to develop serious cardiovascular issues than an average person.
+The most common complication is on the cardiovascular system and people with diabetes are two to four times more likely to develop serious cardiovascular issuesthan an average person.
 Due to the effects on the quality of life, mental health is strongly affected and can cause issues later on in life.

 For gestational diabetes, there can be detrimental effects on the mother and the child such as fetal loss, stillbirth, birth defects, and other health consequences.